 The School of Communications offers the master of arts (MA) in the following areas:

-The MA in communications management, the MA in media communications, and the MA in public relations are available online.
+The MA in advertising and marketing communications, the MA in communications management, the MA in media communications, and the MA in public relations are available online.
 For more information, please visit Webster's Online Learning Center.